AndrewKeYanzhe/llama.cpp/README.md

 If you want a more ChatGPT-like experience, you can run in interactive mode by passing `-i` as a parameter.
 In this mode, you can always interrupt generation by pressing Ctrl+C and enter one or more lines of text which will be converted into tokens and appended to the current context.
 You can also specify a *reverse prompt* with the parameter `-r "reverse prompt string"`.
 This will result in user input being prompted whenever the exact tokens of the reverse prompt string are encountered in the generation.
 A typical use is to use a prompt which makes LLaMa emulate a chat between multiple users, say Alice and Bob, and pass `-r "Alice:"`.

-Here is an example few-shot interaction, invoked with the command
+Here is an example few-shot interaction, invoked with the following command (Note that 13B model is used here)
 ```
 ./main -m ./models/13B/ggml-model-q4_0.bin -t 8 -n 256 --repeat_penalty 1.0 --color -i -r "User:" \
                                            -p \